bisgardo/uber-challenge/README.md

 The project was developed with Go App Engine SDK 1.9.40 (which includes Go 1.6.2) and MySQL 5.7.16 on a Windows 7 box.
 At the time of this writing, Cloud SQL ("second generation") is based on MySQL 5.7.

-The client side is implemented with the [Foundation](http://foundation.zurb.com/) front-end framework and jQuery.
+The client side is implemented with the [Foundation](http://foundation.zurb.com/) front-end framework and jQuery and has been tested in Chrome 54, Firefox 47, and Internet Explorer 11 on Windows 7.

 ### Life cycle

-When the application starts up, it checks if the database is empty and initializes it with data from a cached file if it isn't.
+When the application starts up, it checks if the database is empty and initializes it with data from a cached file if it is.
 When the `/update` endpoint is hit with a HTTP POST-request (e.g. using the button on the movie list page at `/movie`), the database is cleared and reinitialized with fresh data from the data set link above.
 For robustness, the "original" initialization also happens if the database is suddenly empty (i.e., we can delete and recreate it from the console without restarting the application).